STATE OF IDENTITY SECURITY Permiso has released the 2024 Survey Report

 • Initial Access: An attacker gains initial access through a compromised developer account or an exposed Terraform configuration file.

-• Credential Harvesting: The attacker extracts sensitive information, including credentials and API keys, stored within the Terraform Vault.
+• Credential Harvesting: The attacker extracts sensitive information, including credentials and API keys, stored within the HashiCorp Vault.

 • Privilege Escalation: Using the harvested credentials, the attacker escalates privileges by modifying existing configurations or creating new policies that grant broader access.